Bellafqira/Integrity_Control_Paillier/README.md

 _(Don't forget the . at the end!
 This means "install the project in the current directory in editable mode.")
 This installs all dependencies (from pyproject.toml) and makes the src/integrity_ctrl package available globally._

-## How to Use
+## Usage
-There are two main ways to interact with the code: running the unit tests (for development) or using the main CLI (for production use).
+There are two ways to interact with the system:

+* running the CLI (main functionality)
+* running the unit tests (development)

 ### 1. Run Unit Tests
 Before starting, you can verify that all cryptographic components and watermarking modules are working correctly on your machine.